keerah/Pass.port/README.md

 The **framenumbers must always be at least 4 digits long**

-As you can see on the picture above **Pass.Port** supports multiple passes of the same type (PuzzleA, PuzzleB, etc).
+As you can see on the picture above **Pass.Port** supports multiple passes of the same type (PuzzleA, PuzzleB, PuzzleNew, etc).
 Just avoid numbers in their names, and the script will handle them well

 #### Built-in renderpass name variations: